 Roast for 15 minutes then turn the oven down to 180C/350F/Gas Mark 4, turn the meat, brush it with marinade and cook for a further 20-25 minutes or until the meat is cooked.

-While the meat is cooking, thicken the remaining marinade in a pan on the stove, but make sure it cooks through as you’ve had raw pork marinating in it.
+While the meat is cooking, reduce and thicken the remaining marinade in a pan on the stove, but make sure it cooks through as you’ve had raw pork marinating in it.

 A bunch of spring onions, white parts trimmed and sliced at an angle into 2cm pieces, green tops sliced small